This page contains affiliate links. Far Cornel may earn a commission if you buy through them, at no extra cost to you.

 Comparing Roof Storage Options

 To help you understand why a platform might be the best choice, here is a quick comparison of common roof storage solutions.
+Have a quick look at the current and most recent options on Amazon for the roof rack platforms.

 | Type | Best For | Pros | Cons |